Shallow Water Ecology of the Rhode River

-Seine Survey - Seining is used to characterize predator guild composition and abundance in the near shore zone.
-Seines are conducted once a month during the summer at low tide.
+Seine Survey - Our monthly seine net survey characterizes the presence and abundance of fish and crab predators in the nearshore zone (shallow waters where shrimp seek refuge from these predators).
 All predator species (fish, turtles and crabs) are identified to species, measured for total body length and counted and returned to the water.
 Crabs are also characterized by gender, molt stage and autonomy.

-Sweeps Survey - Grass shrimp distribution and abundance is monitored at permanent transects at Canning House Bay and Fox Point.
-Six 10m transects are sampled at four depths by pushing a long handled dip net along the river bottom.
-Shrimp are collected, identified, measured, examined for parasites and reproductive state and returned to the depth at which they were caught.
-This data allows us to quantify the fluctuations in grass shrimp parasite load and population dynamics.
+Dip-net Sweeps - Grass shrimp distribution and relative abundance is monitored at permanent transects at Canning House Bay and Fox Point each month using dip net sweeps.
+Ten meter long transects are sampled at four depths by pushing a long handled dip net along the river bottom.
+Shrimp are collected, identified, measured, examined for parasites and reproductive state, and returned to the river.
+These data allow us to quantify the fluctuations in grass shrimp parasite load and population dynamics.

-Diel variation in predator abundance, predation risk and prey distrubution in shallow-water estuarine habitats.
-Clark Kelton L., Ruiz Gregory M., Hines Anson H. Journal of experimental Marine Biology and Ecology, 287: 37-55, 2003.
+Clark, Kelton L., Ruiz, Gregory M. and Hines, Anson H. 2003.
+Diel variation in predator abundance, predation risk and prey distribution in shallow-water estuarine habitats.
+Journal of Experimental Marine Biology and Ecology, 287: 37-55.

-Effects of shallow water refuge on behavior and density-dependant mortality of juvenile blue crabs in Chesapeake Bay.
-Dittel Ana I., Hines Anson H., Ruiz Gregory M., Ruffin K. Keith.
-Bulletin of Marine Science, 57(3): 902-916, 1995.
+Dittel, Ana I., Hines, Anson H., Ruiz, Gregory M. and Ruffin, K. Keith.
+1995.
+Effects of shallow water refuge on behavior and density-dependent mortality of juvenile blue crabs in Chesapeake Bay.
+Bulletin of Marine Science, 57(3): 902-916

+Hines, Anson H. and Ruiz, Gregory M. 1995.
 Temporal variation in juvenile blue crab mortality: Nearshore shallows and cannibalism in Chesapeake Bay.
-Hines Anson H., Ruiz Gregory M. Bulletin of Marine Science, 57(3): 884-901, 1995.
+Bulletin of Marine Science, 57(3): 884-901.